cube3power/atsd/rule-engine/variables.md

   stateMap = ["CA": 0.8, "WA": 0.2]
   ```

-  > Both single and double quote can be used to specify map keys and values.
+  > Both single and double quotes can be used to specify map keys and values.

 ### function